What is Refinancing Risk?

 - Refinancing Risk is not just confined to banks and financial institutions but can be faced by individuals and businesses.

-- The refinancing risk gets aggravated when there is slow down and liquidity crunch in the economy as keeping cash is preferred, which results in less credit creation and the inability of individuals and institutions to meet their matured liabilities, thereby aggravating the problem further.
+- The refinancing risk gets aggravated when there is a slowdown and liquidity crunch in the economy as keeping cash is preferred, which results in less credit creation and the inability of individuals and institutions to meet their matured liabilities, thereby aggravating the problem further.

-- Banks and FI can’t wholly avoid refinancing risk inherent in the business model and therefore need to frequently assess their maturity profile and weightage of short-term financing to total financing and take appropriate actions as and when required to avoid any future trouble.
+- Banks and FI can't wholly avoid refinancing risks inherent in the business model.
+Therefore, they need to frequently assess their maturity profile and weightage of short-term financing to total financing and take appropriate actions as and when required to avoid any future trouble.

 Conclusion